pjhades/tolarian-academy/crypto-coursera.md

 Counterexample: content scrambling system (CSS) used in DVD, GSM encryption.
 It uses the XOR of a 17-bit linear feedback shift register (LFSR) and a 25-bit LFSR to map a 5-byte key to 40 bits.
-But if the attacker knows the file format of the encrypted file, say MPEG videos in a DVD, we can XOR that with the crypto text to get the beginning part of the key.
+But if the attacker knows the file format of the encrypted file, say MPEG videos in a DVD, we can XOR that with the cipher text to get the beginning part of the key.
 Then by enumerating all `2^17` values and minus that value from the key, we can check if the result is a valid output of a 25-bit LFSR.
 So in this way we can get the initial state of the LFSRs and